ericvicenti/navigation-rfc/Docs/NavigationOverview.md

 ## Navigator

 - Facebook is dropping support for Navigator and will focus on NavigationExperimental from now on
-- Owns navigations state and has an imperitive API, which goes against the React philosophy of single-directional data flow
+- Owns navigations state and has an imperative API, which goes against the React philosophy of single-directional data flow
 - Scene animations and gestures are difficult to customize
   - Gestures are handled by the Navigator and cannot be customised on a per-scene basis
   - Animation customization is obscure because it predates the Animated library